Ayu-Raj/contact-app/README.md

 This app takes contact details from the json file .
 You can send 6-digit random OTP to particular contact using Twilio API.
 Your data get recorded on mongodb server with the sent time and otp.

 ## Setps to Run
-1. npm init [Install All Dependencies]
+1. npm install [Install All Dependencies]
 2. open .env file and enter your twilio credentials [Not shared due to security reason] [TWILIO_ACCOUNT_SID= TWILIO_AUTH_TOKEN=
 TWILIO_PHONE_NUMBER=]